google-research/arco-era5/README.md

 error-free estimate.
 There are several areas where the novice reanalysis user should be careful.

 First, the user should be careful using reanalysis data at locations near coastlines.
-The first figure shows the fraction of land (1 for land, 0 for ocean) of ERA5 gridpoints at different coastal locations.
+The first figure shows the fraction of land (1 for land, 0 for ocean) of ERA5 grid points at different coastal locations.
 This is important because the land-surface model used in ERA5 tries to blend in the influence of water with the influence of land based on this fraction.
 The most visible effect of this blending is that as the fraction of land decreases, the daily variation in temperature will also decrease.
 Looking at the first figure, there are sharp changes in the fraction of land between